jpueberbach4/bp.markets.ingest/dukascopy/README.md

 (This does not apply for forex, usd commodities, seems only to happen on non-eu, non-us indices (so far))

-Another thing is the SGD.IDX-SGD.
+**Note:** Another thing is the SGD.IDX-SGD.
 We have a H4 candle at 10:30, ending at 14:30, in MT.
 There is data between 14:30 and 15:51 (see 1m chart) but the next H4 candle is at 15:51.
 Because there is data, which is located within a 11:15 H4 candle, the 11:15 H4 candle is created by the resampler.
 I will have to see where that data between 14:30 and 15:51 goes in metatrader.
 To which candle is it merged, to the 10:30 one or to the 15:51 one.
 Or is the traffic simply dropped.
 It's of a minor concern atm but eventually i will research it deeply.

 **From Portfolio Project to Platform**

 What started as a personal project (private use-case) to tackle the intricate problem of temporal alignment in financial data has evolved into a robust, crash-resilient OHLCV resampling system.
 It now handles global trading sessions, multiple DST transitions, and aligns with real-world platforms like Metatrader.

 The are still some small (pretty easy) remaining tasks to do that will solve the last quircks.
 Like MT4 candle alignment policy changes, we can see this clearly in the AUS.IDX-AUD chart.
 Take any set of 4H candles from before 2020 and compare that with most recent candles, focus on the time.
 Before the weekend these issues will be gone too.

-Most enterprise engineers (including myself) would, normally, solve these kind of problems using Kafka, RabbitMQ, TimescaleDB or other alike approaches.
-What this project shows, is that, sometimes, simple engineering can outperform expensive enterprise systems.

 ---